Strengthening corporate capabilities through global human resource development

 We will continue our efforts to create an environment where employees can perform to the best of their potential.

 Thanks to the Efforts of Many People, We Can Now Make Use of absence program for taking along spouse

-I was working as an engineer in the Gas & LNG Process Engineering Unit when my spouse was assigned to Australia.
+I was working as an engineer in the Gas & LNG Process Engineering Department when my spouse was assigned to Australia.
 Starting in October 2016, I used the system for leave to accompany my spouse and am now living in Darwin, Australia.
 Under the corporate efforts to promote work style reform, I felt some hesitation to chose this program, and I think that people who make use of this program will be a very small part of the total number of employees.
 However, now I am appreciating the company listening to the minority voices of their employees, and gave me the choice of an alternative to continue working from the long term viewpoint.